Drishty06/Data-Structures-and-Algorithms/README.md

 &ensp; &ensp; 1.
 Three way partitioning <br>
 &ensp; &ensp; 2.
 Sort an array of 0s, 1s, and 2s <br>
 &ensp; &ensp; 3.
 Sort by set bit count <br>
+<h3>🟡DAY 01</h3>
+🚀 Contributed to LGM SOC'21 and learnt the basic etiquette of contributing to open source <br>